lvpp/jcosmo-docs/docs/quickstart.md

 In addition to the sigma-surface, the compound's molecular volume, surface area, and molar mass are also displayed.

-## Activity coefficients, Excess, and Mixture properties
+## Activity coefficients, Excess, and Mixing properties

 If exactly two compounds are selected, the **`Binary`** tab can be used to display the activity coefficient chart.
 Just click on  **`Calculate`** and the logarithm of the activity coefficients chart is calculated.